Phase separation on surfaces in presence of matter exchange

 The kernel is non-local in time representing a memory in the dynamics coming from the diffusion in the bulk.
 The result (\ref{eq:DynamicEvolution}) is thus a microscopically rooted description of the dynamics of the surface.
 It must be compared to more phenomenological approaches \cite{foret2005simple} where the bulk was modelized by a simple ad hoc relaxation term, local in space and time

 where the parameter $\tau$ is a typical matter exchange time.
 Then, the dynamics is similar to that of phase separating and reacting chemical mixtures~\cite{Huberman:1976hi,Glotzer:1995ce}.
-We examine below the physical properties of (\ref{eq:DynamicEvolution}) and show that depending on parameters this dynamics, which leads to pattern exhibiting characteristic lengthscales, can differ markedly from the phenomenological case.
+We examine below the physical properties of (\ref{eq:DynamicEvolution}) and show that depending on parameters \revtwo{these} dynamics, which lead to patterns exhibiting characteristic lengthscales, can differ markedly from the phenomenological case.

 Because of the kernel memory, solving (\ref{eq:DynamicEvolution}) is much more complicated than for the instantaneous kernel (\ref{eq:KernelForet}).
 To do so we take advantage of massive parallelization in Graphical Processing Units (GPUs).
 We consider a system of dimensions $L_x\times L_y$ with $L_x=L_y=128$ unless stated otherwise and with periodic boundary conditions in both directions.
 We integrate the dynamical equation by using a semi-implicit Fourier-spectral method~\cite{Chen1998_semiimplicitFourierspectral}, adapted from~\cite{caballero_PRE_2018_phi4,caballero_JSTAT_2021_ac}.
-Without loss of generality, we choose $\mu=\alpha=\delta=\gamma=1$ and space discretization equal to 1.
+Without loss of generality, we chose $\mu=\alpha=\delta=\gamma=1$ and space discretization equal to 1.
 We use $D$ to fix the time-scale by choosing $D=0.1$ and vary $k_A$ and $k_D$.
 We approximate the integral in (\ref{eq:DynamicEvolution}) by a Riemann sum that requires the configurations of the system $m(\vec{q},t)$ in the previous $M$ simulation steps (see SM for more details).
 For an integration time-step $\Delta t=10^{-1}$ the difference in $m(\vec{r},t)$ for simulations with $M=100$ and $M=10$ is of the order of $10^{-2}$.
 For our purpose, this is a reasonable numerical error so we fix $\Delta t=10^{-1}$ and $M=10$.
 Typical results obtained from a random initial condition are shown in Fig.~\ref{fig:snapshots2D} together with results for the phenomenological kernel (\ref{eq:KernelForet}) for several values of $\tau$.

 In absence of matter exchange with the bath, $K=0$, and Eq.~(\ref{eq:DynamicEvolution}) reduces to the Cahn-Hilliard equation for which coarsening leads to macroscopic phase separation with eventually two domains of the pure phases $m_1$ and $m_2$.
 Starting from a random initial condition with $\Sigma_{\vec{r}\in\text{system}}m(\vec{r},t)=0$, we observe macroscopic separation after $\sim 10^5$ simulation steps, see insert of Fig.~\ref{fig:snapshots2D}.